Trifolium subterraneum

 Some systematists consider the three plants to be separate species.
 There are many strains and varieties of these subspecies, but few are in wide use.
 The technique of mixing the subspecies in one field is popular as a method of ensuring a dense crop.
 Also, subterranean clover is sometimes mixed with alfalfa for a longer-lasting grazing pasture.

 This species is self-fertilizing, unlike most legume forage crops such as alfalfa and other clovers, which are pollinated by insects, especially honeybees.
 The flowers of subclover are often located beneath its leaves and are low in nectar, making access both difficult and unappealing for bees.
 These characteristics also make the plant less attractive to certain types of pest insects.

 Subterranean clover is one of the most commonly grown forage crops in Australia.
 It provides high quality forage to livestock.
 It is also grown in places such as California and Texas, where the extreme ranges of soil type and quality, rainfall, and temperature make the variable tolerances of sub clover especially useful.

+Subterranean clover can contain high levels of estrogenic compounds that may interfere with health and reproductive capability of animals that consume it.